QuantEcon/lecture-python-advanced.myst/lectures/calvo_abreu.md

 That future rates of money creation influence earlier rates of inflation makes  timing protocols matter for modeling optimal government policies.

-Quantecon lecture {doc}`calvo` used this  insight to help us simplify our  analysis of alternative  government policy problems.
+Quantecon lecture {doc}`calvo` used this  insight to  simplify   analysis of alternative  government policy problems.

 ## Another  Timing Protocol